IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

 <img alt="job success" src="/streamsx.documentation/images/qse/submit-console.png"/>

 Notice that a running Streams application is called a *job*.

 Keep these steps in mind for submitting applications for IBM Cloud Pak for Data when developing with Streams Studio.

-### View the running job in Cloud Pak for Data
+### View the running application in Cloud Pak for Data

 After launching the application in the Streams Console you can go to the Job Graph in Cloud Pak for Data to view the running job.